 The first specimens exported to the United States are dated around 1845 and were of poor conformation since the standard was only formally created a few decades later.
 They resembled straight-legged Dachshunds and had very little to do with current Beagle dogs.

 The first quality Beagle bloodline in North America was bred and polished by General Richard Rowett, from Illinois, who imported English Beagles in the early 1870s.
 The American Kennel Club officially recognized the Beagle breed in 1885.
 Wikipedia states that “Rowett’s Beagles are believed to have formed the models for the first American standard, drawn up by Rowett, L. H. Twadell, and Norman Ellmore in 1887.”

 From the 20th century onwards, the Beagle was spreading worldwide and his hunting reputation started fading while his companionship was on the rise.
-The increase in Beagle conformation shows organized by the AKC in US, but also in Great Britain by the Association of Masters of Harriers and Beagles, boosted the breed’s public awareness.
+The increase in Beagle conformation shows organized by the AKC in the US, but also in Great Britain by the Association of Masters of Harriers and Beagles, boosted the breed’s public awareness.

 Famous Owners of Beagles

-Just like English Bulldogs, the Beagle breed has its whole heap of famous owners, starting with the Queen Elizabeth I who was owning several of them.
-In the White House, the President Lyndon B. Johnson had two Beagles (named Him and Her, literally) during his presidential terms from 1963 to 1969.
+Just like English Bulldogs, the Beagle breed has its whole heap of famous owners, starting with Queen Elizabeth I who was owning several of them.
+In the White House, President Lyndon B. Johnson had two Beagles (named Him and Her, literally) during his presidential terms from 1963 to 1969.
 Other famous Beagle owners include Andy Cohen, Frankie Muniz, and Barry Manilow.